soundn/RKE-Rancher-K3S-Terraform-Argocd/README.md

-# Deploying Argocd on a Rancher-Managed K3S Cluster with RKE Kubernetes Using Terraform and Helm
+# Deploying Applications with Argocd on a Rancher-Managed K3S Cluster with RKE Kubernetes Using Terraform and Helm

 ## Introduction
 This project demonstrates the deployment of Argocd on a Rancher-managed K3S cluster with RKE Kubernetes using Terraform and Helm.
 The setup involves creating virtual machines, installing RKE Kubernetes, and utilizing Rancher to manage the cluster.